 Recap: When choosing your paint type, check what surfaces each one is suited for.
 Oil-based paints are recommended for interior doors, cabinets, and metals due to their durability.
 Latex-based paints are more suited for ceilings (popcorn ceilings as well) and walls as they are washable with soap and water after drying.
 Oil-based paints take a longer time to dry, roughly between 6-8 hours to be touch dry and 24 hours until you apply another coat, whereas latex-based paints dry within 1 hour, and you can apply another coat after 4 hours.

-There are several factors that affect drying times.
+If you’re still wondering how long does it take paint to dry, there are several factors that affect drying times.
 Where, how, and when you paint can make changes to dry times, and these factors must be considered before you begin your project.

 High humidity has a significant impact on how long it takes for paint to dry.
 This is because the more humid a room is, the more moisture is present in the air.
 When the moisture levels are high, the water within the paint cannot evaporate as efficiently, potentially creating visible damage on the final coat of paint.